aptech/docs/docs/CR-counts.rst

        3

 The first category can be a missing value if you need to count missings directly.
-Also :math:`+∞` or :math:`-∞` are allowed as breakpoints.
-The missing value must be the first breakpoint if it is included as a breakpoint and infinities must be in the proper location depending on their sign. :math:`-∞` must be in the :math:`[2,1]` element of the breakpoint vector if there is a missing value as a category as well, otherwise it has to be in the :math:`[1,1]` element.
-If :math:`+∞` is included, it must be the last element of the breakpoint vector.
+Also :math:`+\infty` or :math:`-\infty` are allowed as breakpoints.
+The missing value must be the first breakpoint if it is included as a breakpoint and infinities must be in the proper location depending on their sign. :math:`-\infty` must be in the :math:`[2, 1]` element of the breakpoint vector if there is a missing value as a category as well, otherwise it has to be in the :math:`[1, 1]` element.
+If :math:`+\infty` is included, it must be the last element of the breakpoint vector.

 Examples